Hold Property Owners Accountable For Dangerous Conditions

-At Abramson Smith Waldsmith LLP, our trial lawyers have the experience and the resources to effectively litigate against private property owners, government entities, owners of large properties such as shopping malls and apartment complexes, landlords, property management companies and insurers.
-We know how to identify negligent conduct and work to obtain fair compensation.
+At Abramson Smith Waldsmith LLP, our trial lawyers have the experience and the resources to effectively litigate against private property owners, government entities, owners of large properties such as shopping malls and apartment complexes, landlords, property management companies, and insurers.
+We know how to identify negligent conduct and work to obtain fair compensation for our clients.

 Experienced Help After An Accident On Public Or Private Property